Welcome back and Happy New Year! We hope you had a lovely, relaxing Christmas break.

 Each unit of work is based around specific targets derived from the learning goals for one or more of the subjects.

-During this unit we will be focusing on History, Technology, Art, Music, Physical Education, Society and International.
+During this unit we will be focusing on Art, Geography, Music, Science and International.

 We already know the interest you take in your child’s work.
 If you can, please discuss with your child the work they have done as the term progresses and let them teach you.